numspot/terraform-provider-numspot/docs/resources/security_group.md

 Read-Only:

 - `security_group_id` (String) The ID of a source or destination security group that you want to link to the security group of the rule.
+- `security_group_name` (String) (Public Cloud only) The name of a source or destination security group that you want to link to the security group of the rule.